GSoftwareDevelopment/SFX-Tracker/README.md

 A program created using the MAD Pascal and MAD Assembler cross-compiler for the 6502 processor platform.

+# PROGRAM COMPILATION

 # RUN

-To run, you will need the MAD Pascal compiler and an ATARI emulator, or real hardware and software that allows you to load the compiled program.
+To run, you will need an ATARI emulator, or real hardware and software that allows you to load the compiled program.

 # CREDITS